Quantum many-body scarring from Kramers-Wannier duality

-{\it Acknowledgments} --- We are thankful to Hernán B. Xavier for insightful conversations during the completion of this work.
+We are thankful to Hernán B. Xavier for enlightening conversations during the completion of this work and to Hosho Katsura for carefully reading the manuscript and making insightful observations.
 ED calculations were performed with the aid of QuSpin package \cite{Quspin1, Quspin2} in Python.
 This research has been supported by the MOST Young Scholar Fellowship (Grants No. 112-2636-M-007-008- No. 113-2636-M-007-002- and No. 114-2636-M-007 -001 -), National Center for Theoretical Sciences (Grants No. 113-2124-M-002-003-) from the Ministry of Science and Technology (MOST), Taiwan, and the Yushan Young Scholar Program (as Administrative Support Grant Fellow) from the Ministry of Education, Taiwan.